francopasut/francopasut.github.io/_posts/2019-12-12-emacs-quick-buffer.md

 But it's  possible to achieve a very similar result by taking advantage of the Emacs buffers properties.

-## Vanilla Emacs: a buffer but not a file ##
+## Emacs environment: files as buffers ##

-In fact, you can create, in Emacs, a _new buffer_ without creating a new file.
+In the Emacs environment, you create _new buffers_ everytime you create  new files.

-In this way you can start writing right away without worrying about where to save the file.
+You  can also create _new buffers_ **without creating new files**.

-How can you get this result:
+Simply type on the keyboard:

 ```
 C-x b